Nonconformist conscience

 The Nonconformist conscience was the moralistic influence of the Nonconformist churches in British politics in the 19th and early 20th centuries.
+Nonconformists, who were dissenters from the Church of England, believed in the autonomy of their churches and fought for religious freedom, social justice, and strong moral values in public life.

 Moral outlook

 Historians group together certain historic Protestant groups in England as "Nonconformists" or "Dissenters" standing in opposition to the established Church of England.
 In the 19th century the Dissenters who went to chapel comprised half the people who actually attended services on Sunday.
 They were based in the fast-growing urban middle class.
 The Nonconformist conscience was their moral sensibility which they tried to implement in British politics.
 The two categories of Dissenters, or Nonconformists, were in addition to the evangelicals or "Low Church" element in the Church of England.
 "Old Dissenters," dating from the 16th and 17th centuries, included Baptists, Congregationalists, Quakers, Unitarians, and Presbyterians outside Scotland.
-"New Dissenters" emerged in the 18th century and were mainly Methodists.
+"New Dissenters" emerged in the 18th century, and were mainly Methodists.

-The Nonconformist conscience of the Old group emphasized religious freedom and equality, pursuit of justice, and opposition to discrimination, compulsion, and coercion.
+The Nonconformist conscience of the Old group emphasized religious liberty and equality; pursuit of justice; and opposition to discrimination, compulsion, and coercion.
 The New Dissenters (and also the Anglican evangelicals) stressed personal morality issues, including sexuality, temperance, family values, and Sabbath-keeping.
 Both factions were politically active, but until mid-19th century the Old group supported mostly Whigs and Liberals in politics, while the New – like most Anglicans – generally supported Conservatives.
-In the late 19th century the New Dissenters mostly switched to the Liberal Party.
+In the late 19th century, the New Dissenters mostly switched to the Liberal Party.
 The result was a merging of the two groups, strengthening their great weight as a political pressure group.
 They joined together on new issues especially regarding schools and temperance, with the latter of special interest to Methodists.

 By 1914 the linkage was weakening and by the 1920s it was virtually dead.